edible island programming

 Culinary Arts Program

-This innovative partnership with the Deer Isle-Stonington High School provides an introductory course into local food systems, culinary safety, food service, business skills, cooking, and baking.
-Students prepare a weekly lunch for the school, and also cook outside of the classroom for the larger community and attendees to other HIP events.
+This innovative partnership with the Deer Isle – Stonington High School provides an introductory course into local food systems, culinary safety, food service, business skills, cooking, and baking.
+Students prepare a weekly lunch for the school and cook outside of the classroom for the larger community and attendees of HIP events.

 Let's Get Growing